 Share This

-Between 12 to 15 outstanding engineering students entering their final year of undergraduate study are selected each year in a nation-wide competition to spend 8 weeks in the summer in Washington, D.C.
+Between 8-12 outstanding undergraduate and graduate engineering students are selected each year in a nation-wide competition to spend 9 weeks in the summer in Washington, D.C.
 During the internship, the interns learn how government officials make decisions on complex technological issues, and how engineers can contribute to legislative and regulatory public policy decisions.
 The ASHRAE Washington Office hosts an outstanding engineering student every summer through this program.
+The intern will receive a $3,000 stipend and housing on George Washington University’s campus for the duration of the program.

 APPLY NOW